Gericom/ScummDS/README.md

 * <b>Pajama Sam's Sock Works</b> (Dutch, Pajama Sam Sokkensoep)

 <h3>Usage</h3>
-Use HEPacker to pack your game and change the path in arm9/source/main.cpp.
+Use <a href="https://github.com/Gericom/HEPacker">HEPacker</a> to pack your game and change the path in arm9/source/main.cpp.
 After that, just compile and run on your ds.